The committee has also developed guidance notes relating to the constitution which can be read here: Guidance Notes

 The Secretary will act as the Data Controller for the Society.

-Officers are elected at the AGM for a period of three years and must fulfil the full membership criteria in Section 4 at the time of election.
+Officers are elected at the AGM for a period of three years and must fulfil the full or associate membership criteria in Section 4 at the time of election.

 If the role of any Officer becomes vacant before an AGM, the Management Committee may, by a majority vote, co-opt a person fulfilling the full membership criteria in Section 4 to fill the post for the subsequent period up to the next AGM.